Andy Dalton Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Matchup vs. New York

-- In three matchups against the Giants, Dalton averaged 186.3 passing yards per game, 15.2 yards fewer than his over/under for Sunday.
+- Dalton's 186.3 passing yards per game in three matchups against the Giants are 46.2 less than yards than his over/under in Sunday's game.

-- Dalton threw a touchdown pass once over those outings against the Giants.
+- Dalton threw a touchdown one time over those three games against the Giants, and has not had multiple touchdown passes against them.

 - Note: Dalton's stats vs. Giants date back to 2016.